 What Oil to Use

-When cooking French toast on your griddle, you’ll want to apply a thin layer of oil to the cooktop to help it cook and so it doesn’t stick.
-If you are a traditionalist, use regular butter but do not heat the griddle too hot as butter has a smoke point between 300 to 350 degrees.
+When cooking French toast on your griddle, you’ll want to apply a thin layer of oil to the cooktop to help it cook, and so it doesn’t stick.
+If you are a traditionalist, use regular butter but do not heat the griddle too hot as the butter has a smoke point between 300 to 350 degrees.

 If you’re looking for a neutral oil with a higher smoke point, try avocado oil.
-You won’t have to worry about exceeding the smoke point, it will prevent the French toast from sticking and won’t impart any unwanted flavor to the dish.
+You won’t have to worry about exceeding the smoke point, and it will prevent the French toast from sticking and won’t impart any unwanted flavor to the dish.

 How to Cook French Toast on a Griddle

-If you want to cook delicious, golden brown, light and fluffy French toast then follow the steps below and you’ll be serving perfect restaurant quality French toast every time.
+If you want to cook delicious, golden brown, light, and fluffy French toast, then follow the steps below, and you’ll be serving perfect restaurant-quality French toast every time.